Ethernet Network Contact Closure Remote High-Power Relay Controller 1-Channel 1-Way

 Our MirC 1-Channel High-Power Relay Controllers are manufactured in pairs, designed to work together when powered up using Ethernet communications over a local area network or over long distances using the internet.
 The contact closure input on the transmitter controls a relay on the remote receiver.
 Both the transmitter and receiver display the status of the relays using LEDs.
 MirC controllers consist of custom firmware that keeps this married pair of controllers in constant communications with each other.
-Operating over a local area network, MirC controllers are capable of finding each other directly.
-Operating over the internet, MirC controllers report to our dedicated Amazon server to stay connected.
-Our first prototype was tested between between Shanghai China and our office in Missouri back in 2008.
-Since then, we have had years to improve our firmware and our server software to help ensure these devices stay connected whenever possible.

 Video shows wireless version.

-Permanently Married, MirC is Always Trying to Talk to it’s Mate!
+MirC is Always Trying to Talk to it’s Mate!

 MirC controllers are always talking to each other.
 They stay in relentless communications for optimal reliability.
 Should they lose communication with each other, they will keep calling out for each other until they find their mate.
-MirC controllers will search your local area network or the internet until they find each other.

 NCD manufactures several variations of MirC as well as other Mirror series devices.
 Here are some variations you may wish to consider:

-- MirC Wireless for remote control applications, available with optional wireless encryption
+- MirC Wireless for remote control applications with Wireless Encryption

 - MirC Wired for hard-wired communication applications

-- MirC Network for local area Ethernet communications or use over the internet (internet communications uses our FREE server)
+- MirC Network for local area Ethernet communications in a Local Area

 MirC offers several relay options, depending on your application.
 We stock solid-state, high-power, and general purpose relays in our MirC line of products.
 However, we can customize our MirC controllers to your exact needs.
 Please contact us if you need any custom designed MirC controllers, including different relay types or firmware modifications.
 This particular controller has the following relay options available:

-20-Amp SPDT Relay Option
+20-Amp SPDT High Power Relay Option

 This controller is available with a 20-Amp relay option, allowing control of high-power loads up to an absolute maximum of 240VAC at 20 Amps.
 Ideal for high-power switching applications, this relay should never be used for low-power signals.
 The 20-Amp relay is of the SPDT variety, which provides Common (C), Normally Open (NO), and Normally Closed (NC) connections.
 Common is connected to NC when the relay is off.
 Common disconnects from NC and connects to NO when the relay is activated.
+This relay is Rated at 20-Amps between NO and C. Do not exceed 10-Amps between C and NC connections.
 This relay uses .250″ Quick Connect terminals (optional accessory) to connect to the top side of the relay.
 The relay is molded with COM, NC, and NO markings into the plastic.
+Review Datasheet

-30-Amp SPST Relay Option
+30-Amp SPST High Power Relay Option